cmkobel/CompareM2/docs/20 usage.md

 # Usage

-Overall, Assemblycomparator follows standard command line practices.
+Overall, CompareM2 follows standard command line practices.
 CompareM2 is built on top of Snakemake.
 Hence, when tweaking your run, you must pass the parameters through the `--config` key.
 All [Snakemake options](https://snakemake.readthedocs.io/en/stable/executing/cli.html) are available as well.